 We believe the Global Teacher Prize is making a real difference to the profession and having a very positive effect at both a grassroots level and on the global stage.

 In the prize’s inaugural year, there were over 5,000 entries from 127 countries which generated a huge amount of media interest.
-Local reporting around the world has been tremendously supportive of the shortlisted teachers while a host of high profile endorsers including Her Majesty Queen Rania Al Abduallah of Jordan, Bill Clinton, Tony Blair and Kevin Spacey have been very vocal in their encouragement.
+Local reporting around the world has been tremendously supportive of the shortlisted teachers while a host of high profile endorsers including Her Majesty Queen Rania Al Abduallah of Jordan, Bill Clinton and Tony Blair have been very vocal in their encouragement.

 Coverage of Nancie’s win has been widespread and has changed not only her life but the lives of her students.